Thisispaper Community

 Oct 13, 2022

-This title also refers to the Mediterranean sea, to the dehumanizing portrayal of migrants by media and politics for too long, and to the relationship between the African diaspora and water.
-Uzochukwu's images seamlessly integrate aquatic and terrestrial worlds, natural and supernatural, creating a community of powerful hybrid creatures that radiate freedom, bravery, and dignity.
+The title Mare Monstrum—referring to the Mediterranean Sea—underscores the dehumanizing portrayal of migrants by media and politics.
+It brings to the forefront the fraught relationship between the African diaspora and water.
+Uzochukwu’s images seamlessly weave together the aquatic and terrestrial, the natural and the supernatural, creating a narrative space where hybrid creatures exude power, bravery, and dignity.

-"I was excited to visualize the fantastical creatures I’d been fascinated with since I was a child (one of the first fights I remember between my parents circled around my deep wish to get a Barbie mermaid.
-When I finally had my way, I’d let her dive in the bathtub until her face washed off her pale plastic head.)
-I didn’t know then that I would build a larger series -- but I kept returning to sketches of merfolk in the years that followed.
-The images begged for a larger scale and a stronger sense of community", says David Uzochukwu.
+Reflecting on his artistic journey, Uzochukwu shares, “I was excited to visualize the fantastical creatures I’d been fascinated with since I was a child...
+I didn’t know then that I would build a larger series—but I kept returning to sketches of merfolk in the years that followed.
+The images begged for a larger scale and a stronger sense of community.”

 No items found.